 Religion divides people into a secular order.
-It has a vital role to play in the process of socialisation because it can put the fear of hell in an individual.
+It has a vital role to play in the process of socialization because it can put the fear of hell in an individual.
 This is an attempt on the part of society to curb undesirable activities of a person.

 While working professionally he finds new shared goals, objectives, and interests.
-He learns to make adjustments in his style and behavior to suit the particular need and requirements of the new place and other employees who may be placed at equal, lower and higher positions.
+He learns to make adjustments in his style and behavior to suit the particular need and requirements of the new place and other employees who may be placed at equal, lower, and higher positions.
 A person comes to know about class divisions and how he is strategically placed in the system.

 It is the professional world that gives him an identity of his own and helps to acquire a definite status in the world hence comes to mean a lot to him.
-The occupational socialisation is sub-divided into four categories
+The occupational socialization is sub-divided into four categories

 - Career choice – The first phase of professional socialization is career choice which includes selecting desired academic and related training that will be suitable for the job he desires

-- Anticipatory socialisation – As the name suggests anticipatory socialisation deals with anticipating the career choice and it lasts from a few months to several years.
+- Anticipatory – As the name suggests anticipatory socialization deals with anticipating the career choice and it lasts from a few months to several years.
 Some of the individuals inherit their occupation from their parents and they anticipate joining the said occupation throughout their early life.
 Some people realize their occupational goal at an early age and their entire adolescence period is focussed on the training and academic qualification that will take them near to their goal.